vmware-archive/kubeless/docs/implementing-new-runtime.md

 +      }
 ```

 Restart the controller after updating the configmap.
-In case that you want to submit the new runtime specify the new images in the file `kubeless.jsonnet` at the root of the repository.
+In case that you want to submit the new runtime specify the new images in the file `kubeless.jsonnet` at the root of this repository.

 ## 4. Add the instructions to intall dependencies in the runtime